 HOW I WORK

 I get to know you antenatally.
 I listen, giving you information and signposting, supporting you gathering your thoughts, emotions, support team and resources for birth, your wellness and for life with your new babe.

 I serve you, and your partner if you have one, continuously throughout labour until you feel you have landed with your babe (first feed and ready to rest!).

 Postpartum I can do lots for you, lead by you for the first six weeks/fourth trimester – nourishment, food food food, help keeping on top of the household duties, kind words spoken, and just talking about this whole new state of being and celebrating that with you.
 I prioritise your wellbeing and your bonding with babe and wellbeing around rest, ritual, retreat, warmth and support (shout out to Heng Ou – The First Forty Days).

 I have personal experience of homebirth, birth in hospital and breastfeeding.
-I’ve supported hospital births, Midwifery Led Units and water birth.
+I’ve supported births in Midwifery Led Unit, water birth and caesarean birth.
 I’ve also come to know how even with greatest of trust in our bodies, sometimes things do not go to plan.
 I have personal experience of miscarriage and traversing post-partum anxiety and depression.